luisdiogo2071317/azure-docs.pt-pt/articles/active-directory/application-access-panel-unexpected-application-not-appearing.md

 8. Clique na linha de um grupo específico.

-9. Clique em **licenças** ver as licenças que o grupo foi atribuída.
+9. Clique em **licenças** ver que as licenças do grupo atribuiu a ele.

-   * Se o grupo for atribuído a uma licença do Office que isto poderá ativar determinadas aplicações do Office de terceiros primeiro a aparecer no painel de acesso do utilizador.
+   * Se o grupo for atribuído a uma licença do Office, que isso pode permitir determinados aplicativos do Office de terceiros primeiro a aparecer no painel de acesso do utilizador.

 ### <a name="how-to-assign-a-license-to-a-group"></a>Como atribuir uma licença a um grupo